dotnet/docs-maui/docs/user-interface/handlers/create.md

 namespace VideoDemos.Handlers
 {
-    public partial class VideoHandler : IVideoHandler
+    public partial class VideoHandler
     {
-        IVideo IVideoHandler.VirtualView => VirtualView;
-        PlatformView IVideoHandler.PlatformView => PlatformView;
     }
 }
 ```

 The handler class is a partial class whose implementation will be completed on each platform with an additional partial class.
-It implements the `VirtualView` and `PlatformView` properties that are defined in the interface, using [expression-bodied members](/dotnet/csharp/programming-guide/statements-expressions-operators/expression-bodied-members) to return `VirtualView` and `PlatformView` properties that are defined in .NET MAUI's generic `ViewHandler` class.
-For more information, see [Create the platform controls](#create-the-platform-controls).

-The conditional `using` statements are identical to those defined in the handler interface, and define the native view that implements the cross-platform control on each platform.
-As with the interface, the final conditional `using` statement defines `PlatformView` to be equal to `System.Object`.
-This is necessary so that the `PlatformView` type can be used within the class definition for usage across all platforms.
-The alternative would be to have to define the `PlatformView` property once per platform, within the class definition, using conditional compilation.
+The conditional `using` statements define the `PlatformView` type on each platform.
+On Android, iOS, and Mac Catalyst, the native views are provided by the custom `MauiVideoPlayer` class.
+On Windows, which currently lacks a video control, there is no video player implementation.
+However, a native view must be specified for compilation purposes, and this is provided by the `FrameworkElement` class.
+The final conditional `using` statement defines `PlatformView` to be equal to `System.Object`.
+This is necessary so that the `PlatformView` type can be used within the handler for usage across all platforms.
+The alternative would be to have to define the `PlatformView` property once per platform, using conditional compilation.

 ## Create the property mapper